Quantor97/CS2-RollTheDice-Plugin/README.md

 ## 🚀 Installation

 1. Download the latest release.
+2. Make sure you have CounterStrikeSharp and Metamod installed
-2. Place it into your server's plugin directory.
+3. Place the addons folder into your server's CounterStrikeSharp plugin directory.
-3. Restart your server to see the plugin in action.
+4. Restart your server to see the plugin in action.

-## ⚙️ Configuration

-Fine-tune the effects and probabilities in the `config.cfg` file.
-Set the general language and other settings to match your server's requirements.

-## 🌟 Features

-- **Localization**: Make the plugin accessible to a global audience by translating it into multiple languages.
-- **Customizable Effects**: Configure the likelihood of each effect occurring to fine-tune the gaming experience.
-- **General Settings**: Adjust general plugin settings, including language selection, directly within the configuration file.

-## 🎲 Roll Effects

-Players can roll the dice for a chance to get:

-- Nothing
-- A random weapon
-- Low/High gravity
-- More/Less health
-- Increased/Decreased movement speed (Note: Increase speed is not yet implemented)
-- Vampire effect (steal health by dealing damage)
-- Mirrored Vampire effect (lose health when dealing damage)
-- Invisibility (Note: This feature is not yet implemented)

 ## 🗺️ Roadmap
+- **Convars**: Convert the general settings into convars.
 - **Localization Enhancement**: Automatically detect the player's region and select the appropriate translation, if available.
 - **Effect Implementation**: Introduce the remaining planned effects and possibly add new ones.
-- **Automatic Updates**: Implement an auto-update feature using Git Webhooks.

 ## 💡 Contributing